TypeScript Keyof

 Defining Return Types in TypeScript

-In TypeScript, return types can be defined using conditional types and the keyof keyword.
-Conditional types allow us to define types that depend on certain conditions or properties.
+Return types can be defined using conditional types and the keyof keyword.
+Conditional types allow defining types based on certain conditions, while keyof extracts the key type from an object.
+This combination helps create constant types, improving type safety.

 Implementing Generic Functions with Keyof